Vyral/base-template/_posts/2021-11-02-what-you-need-to-know-about-cash-offers.md

 • They may want to stand out by using cash.

-• The home may be a fix and flip, meaning They have to use cash to buy it due to the condition.
+• The home may be a fix and flip, meaning they have to use cash to buy it due to the condition.

 • They might have a tight deadline to close the home.